 For the second intensive, we travel off-campus on a canoe expedition on the border lakes of New Hampshire and Maine.
 Gappers have increased leadership in the planning and preparation for the intensive, as well as co-leadership opportunities each day of the trip.
 As a group, we paddle and portage through beautiful territory while at once exploring our own inner wilds.

 Phase II: Choose Your Own Adventure

 In this second phase, gappers create their own schedules, selecting from a catalog of offerings by the Glen Brook staff.
 We’ve done everything from philosophy class, to glass-blowing, garnet-hunting, bread-baking, and wood-milling—it depends on the semester!
 Gappers are also expected to sign up for “stewardship” slots, when they work alongside another community member in their food, farming, and/or facilities tasks.
 Well settled in now, gappers maintain rituals such as cooking for one another, keeping their home tidy, and participating in regular group programming.

-By the third intensive, gappers are ready to live in close proximity with their natural environment: from our tent camp in the woods, gappers will build their own sleeping shelters from natural materials, preparing physically and psycho-spiritually for a 24- to 48-hour solo out on our wooded property.
+By the third intensive, gappers are ready to develop confidence in close proximity with their natural environment.
+From our tent camp in the woods, gappers will go on map and compass orienteering challenges in units of three.
+On the last day of the intensive they will be offered the opportunity for a solo challenge.
 The departure is ceremonious, the experience is unique, and the return is surreal!